akram-xujaniyozov/NextNews/README.md

 # NextNews
-Application is being created by Next.js, React
+News application is being created by Next.js, React